Hyurl/modelar-postgres-adapter/README.md

 const { PostgresAdapter } = require("modelar-postgres-adapter");

 DB.setAdapter("postgres", PostgresAdapter);

-DB.init({
+// then you can use type 'postgres' in db.config DB.init({
     type: "postgres",
     database: "modelar",
     host: "127.0.0.1",
     port: 5432,
     user: "postgres",
-    password: "******"
+    password: "postgres"
 });
 ```

 ## Warning

-If you want to use full features of Modelar with this adapter, you must set an
+Since PostgreSQL doesn't return the last insert ID while running a insert
+statement, this package uses a trick to compatible with Model requirements.

+In a model instance, the `insertId` will be the value of the primary key, but
-`id` field for every table as its primary key.
+other scenarios, you may need to set an `id` field for every table you want
+the `insertId` to be available.